22 Day - 18 days walking

 Day 3 we will resume our walk from Orisson to Roncesvalles.

-On our third day we'll complete the climb, covering 17km to the monastery complex of Roncesvalles.
+On our third day we'll complete the climb (up and a steep down) covering 17km to the monastery complex of Roncesvalles.
 The Abbey of Roncesvalles has been providing spiritual and physical support to pilgrims for over 1000 years.
 Those choosing to start their walk from Roncesvalles will join the group here.
 We then walk for 6 days through green farmland and woods, vineyards and cereal fields to Viana.

 Stage two: 6 days